chelseakomlo/merkle/README.md

 ### How to use

+This Merkle Tree accepts only leaves of type string, looking something like
+this:

+`data := []string{"one", "two", "three"}`

-Create a new tree:
+You can create a new Merkle Tree like this:
 `tree := Create(data)`

-Add an element to an existing tree:
+Adding an element to an existing tree works like this:
 `tree.Add(elem)`

-Get a proof for a specific element in the tree:
+Getting a proof for a specific element in the tree is as follows:
 `proof := tree.GetProofFor(elem)`

+Verifying a proof is as follows:
+TODO

 ### Running tests
 `make test`